iambotHQ/elastik-nearest-neighbors-extended/README.md

 #### Create LSH Model

-Given a sample of vectors, create a locality-sensitive-hashing (LSH) model and store it as an Elasticsearch document.
+Create a locality-sensitive-hashing (LSH) model and store it as an Elasticsearch document.

 ```